12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 When employees feel consistently suppressed and controlled, they are more likely to disengage from their work.
 It decreases morale and productivity.

-This detrimental cycle not only affects the individual workers but also wastes valuable time and resources for managers.
+This detrimental cycle not only affects the individual workers but also wastes focus time and resources for managers.

 Trust your team; let them do things their way.
 You just set expectations, then measure results and not the process.